 from The Weatherstaff PlantingPlanner – intelligent garden design software

-I’m reliably informed that sloe gin tastes better and better the longer you leave it, but that’s a theory I’m not in a position to test just yet.
+I’m reliably informed that sloe gin tastes better and better the longer you leave it, but that’s a theory I’ve not had the patience to test!

-Inspiration lay with the pretty petit fours cases I’d once bought from Lakeland Limited in a fit of domestic goddessness.
+Inspiration lay with the pretty petit four cases I’d once bought in a fit of domestic goddessness.
 Here’s the recipe for achieving top present-giver status next Christmas:

-2. Place 3-4 sloes in a petit fours case and pour over melted dark chocolate.
+- Place 3-4 sloes in a petit four case and pour over melted dark chocolate.
 Leave to set.

-4. Bask in your new-found popularity whilst sipping your reserved bottle of gin and tucking into deliciously boozy chocolate liqueurs.
+- Bask in your new-found popularity whilst sipping your reserved bottle of sloe gin and tucking into deliciously boozy chocolate liqueurs.

 We also sampled brandy-infused chocolate blackberries , which were rather wonderful too, but I wouldn’t recommend getting behind the wheel of a car after more than 2!